GregTaoo/CS121_PageRank/README.md

 ---

-## 5. Related Work and Future Optimizations
+## 5. Related Work

-The parallelization of PageRank is a well-studied field.
+The parallelization of PageRank is a well-studied field, with various frameworks addressing the challenges of irregular graph processing.

+*Ligra: A Lightweight Graph Processing Framework for Shared Memory* introduced an adaptive strategy for graph traversal.
+It dynamically switches between a sparse method (processing only active nodes) and a dense method (iterating over all destinations) based on the size of the active frontier.
+This hybrid approach allows the system to optimize memory bandwidth and computation for both sparse and dense phases of the algorithm.

+GPU Acceleration: Implementations on GPUs (e.g., using CUDA) exploit massive parallelism.
+However, they face performance challenges such as "warp divergence" and uncoalesced memory access due to the irregular structure of graph data.

-- **Distributed Systems:** Google's original implementation relied on MapReduce to handle graphs larger than the memory of a single machine.
-Modern equivalents use frameworks like Apache Spark (GraphX) or Google Pregel (BSP model).
+MapReduce: Google’s original implementation utilized the MapReduce framework to handle web-scale graphs that exceed the memory capacity of a single machine.
+This distributed approach focuses on fault tolerance and scalability across clusters, though it introduces significant network communication overhead compared to shared-memory solutions.
-- **GPU Acceleration:** Implementation on GPUs (CUDA) is common but faces challenges with "warp divergence" due to irregular graph structures.
-Our "Balanced" approach is conceptually similar to how GPUs assign threads to edges to maintain coalesced memory access.

 ---